sourav-bk/Golang/README.md

 - #### defer statement:

-  The defer statement guarantees that, Any function method, or statement is executed at the end of the surrounding function.
+  The defer statement guarantees that, Any function, method, or statement is executed at the end of the surrounding function.
-  If a function contains multiple defer statements, they are pushed onto a stack and executed in reverse order, following Last-In, First-Out (LIFO) behavior.
+  If, function contains multiple defer statements, they are pushed onto a stack and executed in reverse order, following Last-In, First-Out (LIFO) behavior.

   - How It Works Under the Hood :